-I have heard that parents who seek to adopt children are often required to undergo extensive psychological evaluations.
+I have heard that parents who seek to adopt children are often required to undergo extensive psychological or psych evaluations.
 Is this true?
 And, if it is, what should my husband and I expect in this process?

 It is becoming increasingly common for parents who seek to adopt to undergo psychological evaluation.
 Generally, these evaluations are not “extensive” in nature and are conducted in order to provide an overview of the psychosocial functioning of potential adoptive parents.
-Unlike comprehensive psychological evaluations– in which measures of various abilities are administered (e.g., IQ testing, Perceptual-Motor assessment, Achievement testing, etc.)– pre-adoptive psychological evaluations generally center around interviews with the parents together and independently.
+Unlike comprehensive psychological evaluations– in which measures of various abilities are administered (e.g., IQ testing, Perceptual-Motor assessment, Achievement testing, etc.)– pre-adoptive psych evaluations generally center around interviews with the parents together and independently.
 Sometimes, an objective (i.e., paper and pencil) personality measure may be utilized in order to supplement self-report (i.e., interview) data.

 In the psychologist’s report, which is generally two to four pages in length, the reason for the evaluation should be stated.
 In this case, the reason would be your desire to adopt a child (or children).
 The reasons and expectations centering around adopting are typically discussed, as well as your feelings toward the biological parent(s) and the child’s present living situation.
 There should be a section that articulates relevant background information.
 Here, your history is addressed.
 Of particular concern will be pre-adoptive stressors such as fertility issues; miscarriages and other losses; relationship conflicts; and the like.
 In addition to your respective individual adjustments after adoption, you should also discuss your marital adjustment.
 Examples of conflicts and the mechanisms of resolution, by you and your spouse, may be offered.
 If psychological measures are utilized (e.g., a personality test), a thorough explanation of the data should be presented, as well as the impact of said findings on your potential to be suitable adoptive parents.
 Finally, the evaluator’s conclusion regarding you and your husband’s abilities in parenting an adoptive child will be offered.